leekevinyg/js-algorithms-sandbox/src/longestConsecutiveSequence/README.md

 1.

-O(n^3).
+O(n^3) time.
 The for loop executes n times, the while loop can execute n times and performs an O(n) lookup each time.

+O(1) space.
+This method only allocates a handful of integers.

 2.